cablelabs/lpwanserver/ui/src/views/NetworkCustomizations/README.txt

 invalid on a hidden form, the form will appear to become unresponsive to the "Submit" button.
 Therefore, all UI fields must be initialized with valid default data.

+Also note: The fields created by these UI elements are expected to be used by the networkProtocol code for the remote networks.
+Therefore, changes and additions here should be matched in the networkProtocols code in the REST server.